Frequently Asked Questions About the Master's Program

 Who should I contact for more information?

-Please contact the MS Program Coordinator, Dr. Emily Yowell with specific questions and after you have carefully reviewed the website.
+Please contact the Director of Training of the MS Program, Dr. Emily Yowell with specific questions and after you have carefully reviewed the website.

-The Program Coordinator is regularly available to answer questions about the program, curriculum, and application procedures.
-Applicants are encouraged to first carefully review the program website for answers to their questions prior to contacting the Program Coordinator.
-It is a common misconception that you should contact the Program Coordinator in an attempt to promote your application materials or to make a "personal connection."
+The Director of Training is regularly available to answer questions about the program, curriculum, and application procedures.
+Applicants are encouraged to first carefully review the program website for answers to their questions prior to contacting the Director of Training.
+It is a common misconception that you should contact the Director of Training in an attempt to promote your application materials or to make a "personal connection."
 Given the large number of applications received annually, faculty rely on the application materials themselves, rather than personal contact, to make admission recommendations.

 When should I contact individual program faculty?